Who Should Attend?

 This is a practical, in-depth course for consumers, employers, health plans and health care professionals who want to understand medical home issues in the context of their local setting and want to improve the efficiency and quality of care coordination and patient health and health care outcomes.
 The course will be geared to those who have limited training, but will also cater to those who have increasing levels of knowledge and training in the field of primary care.
 At the end of the course, participants will have 90 days to complete the online examination.
 Completion of the six elements of the training will earn the participants a certificate of completion.

-Participants who successfully complete the Medical Home Training Program offered in conjunction with the Fourth National Medical Home Summit are eligible to receive a 15% tuition discount for courses taken as part of the Master of Science degree programs offered through Thomas Jefferson University's School of Population Health.
-To be eligible for this discount, Medical Home Summit attendees must meet all admissions requirements for the program and must enroll by July 1, 2014.
+Participants who successfully complete the Medical Home Certificate Program offered in conjunction with the Sixth National Medical Home Summit are eligible to receive a 15% tuition discount for courses taken as part of the Master of Science degree programs offered through Thomas Jefferson University's School of Population Health.
+To be eligible for this discount, Medical Home Summit attendees must meet all admissions requirements for the program and must apply by July 1, 2015.
 (This offer is only available for matriculated students).
-For more information about Jefferson's master's programs in public health, health policy, healthcare quality and safety, applied health economics/outcomes research, and chronic care management, as well as the PhD in Population Health Sciences, visit www.Jefferson.edu/population_health.
+This offer is for new students only.
+For more information about Jefferson's master's programs in public health, health policy, healthcare quality and safety, and applied health economics/outcomes research, as well as the PhD in Population Health Sciences, visit www.Jefferson.edu/population_health.

 Frequently Asked Questions

-- What is the purpose of the Medical Home Training Program?
+- What is the purpose of the Medical Home Certificate Program?

-Please see Medical Home Training Program Learning Objectives and Course Objectives above.
+Please see Medical Home Certificate Program Learning Objectives and Course Objectives above.

-- Is the Medical Home Training Program a professional certification program?
+- Is the Medical Home Certificate Program a professional certification program?

 It is not.
 The program constitutes an attempt to organize a focused curriculum on strategies for developing patient centered medical homes, while giving evidence of successful completion of that body of knowledge through the issuance of a certificate of completion.